pigoz/mplayer2/DOCS/man/en/mplayer.rst

     relies on audio output device buffering to continue playback while moving from one file to another.
 If playback of the new file starts slowly, for example because it's played from a remote network location or because you have specified cache settings that require time for the initial cache fill, then the buffered audio may run out before playback of the new file can start.

     *NOTE*: The audio device is opened using parameters chosen according to the first file played and is then kept open for gapless playback.
 This means that if the first file for example has a low samplerate then the following files may get resampled to the same low samplerate, resulting in reduced sound quality.
 If you play files with different parameters, consider using options such as ``--srate`` and ``--format`` to explicitly select what the shared output format will be.

 --mixer=<device>
     Use a mixer device different from the default ``/dev/mixer``.
 For ALSA this is the mixer name.

---mixer-channel=<mixer line[,mixer index]>
+--mixer-channel=<name[,index]>
     (``--ao=oss`` and ``--ao=alsa`` only)
     This option will tell MPlayer to use a different channel for controlling volume than the default PCM.
 Options for OSS include **vol, pcm, line**.